 But this could all be ruined.

-Dominion Virginia Power, a privately owned for-profit energy company, has applied for a special permit from the U.S. Army Corps of Engineers to build their transmission towers across the James River.
+Dominion Virginia Power, a for-profit energy company, has received a special permit from the U.S. Army Corps of Engineers to build their transmission towers across the James River.
 Dominion’s preferred path — not coincidentally, the cheapest option — would risk the recovery of endangered Atlantic sturgeon, undermine the $1 billion annual regional travel and tourism industry which supports local jobs and tax revenues for the region and the state, and forever scar the Captain John Smith Chesapeake National Historic Trail and Colonial National Historical Park.

 For Dominion, it’s all about the money.
 For us, we’re working to protect and preserve the thrilling story of persistence, ingenuity and American self-belief.
 We’re fighting for where Captain John Smith traded iron tools, beads and copper with the Powhatan Indians for food and where Pocahontas, the favored daughter of Chief Powhatan, married tobacco grower John Rolfe in 1614.
 The first representative assembly in the colonies gathered in the Jamestown church in 1619 — the beginning of our American democracy.
 The first Africans in the Americas came to Jamestown.
 Union, Confederate, British and Revolutionary soldiers were here, too.
 This is sacred ground.

-To learn more about historic Jamestown, read this moving personal account by National Park Service Director John Jarvis on the significance of this special place and this Huffington Post blog by NPCA President and CEO Theresa Pierno on the scope of the issue and the alternatives Dominion should consider instead of destroying this piece of American history.
+To learn more about historic Jamestown, read this moving personal account by former National Park Service Director John Jarvis on the significance of this special place and this Huffington Post blog by NPCA President and CEO Theresa Pierno on the scope of the issue and the alternatives Dominion should consider instead of destroying this piece of American history.

 More than 11,000 Sent Letters to Army Corps of Engineers